 20. Bring Plenty of Diapers and Wipes

 The same thing goes for extra outfits.
-The moment you only bring a few diapers for a short flight is the same moment your baby will have an amazing explosion that will ruin their outfit and possibly yours.
-Always have an extra outfit for your child and a plastic bag (Ziploc preferably, to contain smells) to put the first outfit in until you can find a place to wash it.
+It’s wise to have an extra outfit for your child and a plastic bag (Ziploc preferably, to contain smells) to put the first outfit in until you can find a place to wash it.

 When you’re traveling with babies, always make sure you have an extra outfit packed and accessible, not just for your baby, but for yourself.
-From diaper leaks to spit ups after a feeding, there are plenty of opportunities for a baby to ruin your shirt or pants too.
-You and your clothes become the backdrop for any extraneous fluids if you’re holding your child.
+There are plenty of opportunities for a baby to ruin your outfit.

 It’s great if you can get your child into a clean diaper and new outfit.
-But the rest of that flight will be unpleasant for you if you have a soaked pair of pants or a dirty shirt.
+But the rest of that flight will be unpleasant for you if you have a wet or dirty shirt.

-Babies, and often toddlers, have a hard time equalizing their ears on their own.
+Babies and toddlers can have a hard time equalizing their ears on their own.
 Popping your ears can be necessary when taking off or landing on a plane, or even when changing elevation quickly on the ground.
-It’s also required when SCUBA diving, but your babies and toddlers probably aren’t going to be doing much diving on their own.

 Gum can be a big help as soon as your kids are old enough to chew it without swallowing.
 The chewing motion can help their ears pop naturally as you change altitude.

-Hot Tip: Ear pain due to elevation change is one of the main reasons babies cry on planes, so try out a bottle on your next flight and see if you can keep that from happening to your child.
+Hot Tip: Ear pain due to elevation change is one of the main reasons babies cry on planes, so try out a bottle on your next flight to minimize the issue.

 Think about the weather.
-If you are headed to a cold destination, keeping your baby close in a sling may help keep both you and your child warm while you are outside.
-But if you’re traveling to a warm location, having your baby pressed up against you may lead to a sweaty, uncomfortable mess, so a stroller might be a better option.
+If you’re going to a cold destination, keeping your baby close in a sling may help keep both you and your child warm.
+But if you’re traveling to a warm location, having your baby pressed up against you may lead to a sweaty, uncomfortable mess.

 Consider the ground surfaces at your destination.
-A weekend tour in an old, historic town might be lovely, but pushing a stroller over cobbled streets will not be.
-A sling or backpack will be the best option for that type of trip, or one where you’ll do hiking at your destination.
+A weekend tour in an old, historic town might be lovely, but pushing a stroller over cobbled streets won’t be.
+So a sling or backpack might be a better choice.
 If you plan to stay in a major city where the streets and sidewalks are in good shape, a stroller can be a great way to move your baby around as you explore.

-There is no correct answer for every type of trip.
+In reality, there is no perfect answer to this question.
 Take a look at your plans and your destination and pick what you think will work best.

-Bottom Line: Have the best of both worlds available by bringing a sling and a stroller on your next trip with a little one.
-Slings can be slipped in with your clothes and add almost no weight, and a travel stroller can fold down and be super light, too.
-If you take both, you can decide which is better to use on a day-to-day basis depending on your activity and the weather.
+Bottom Line: Have the best of both worlds available by bringing a sling and a stroller on your next trip.
+Slings can be slipped in with your clothes and add almost no weight, and a travel stroller can fold down and be super light.

 Flying With Kids